m-spangenberg/ooba-startrek/README.md

 Contributions to this repository are more than welcome!
 If you have additional Star Trek characters that you would like to see included, or if you spot any errors or inconsistencies, please feel free to contribute.
 Here's how:

 1. Fork this repository to your GitHub account.
 2. Make your desired changes or additions.
-Please see [Captain Picard]([ooba-startrek/Star\ Trek\ The\ Next\ Generation/picard.json](https://github.com/m-spangenberg/ooba-startrek/blob/f21adaba35d850f8cc8e168b634196d7fd1b4351/Star%20Trek%20The%20Next%20Generation/picard.json)) as reference.
+Please see [Captain Picard](https://github.com/m-spangenberg/ooba-startrek/blob/main/Star%20Trek%20The%20Next%20Generation/picard.json) or [Commander Sisko](https://github.com/m-spangenberg/ooba-startrek/blob/main/Star%20Trek%20Deep%20Space%20Nine/sisko.json) as reference.
 3. Submit a pull request, describing the changes or additions you've made.

 Please ensure that your contributions adhere to the following guidelines: